arnodel/jsonstream/README.md

 ### The Subset Property

-JPV has a unique property: **any subset of JPV lines is still valid JPV** that can be converted back to JSON.
+JPV has a unique property: **any subset of JPV lines (preserving order) is still valid JPV** that can be converted back to JSON.

 This means you can:
 - Delete any lines (removes those fields from JSON)
-- Reorder lines (JSON structure is preserved)
 - Extract matching lines (creates JSON with only those fields)

+**Note:** You must preserve the original order of lines.
+Reordering JPV lines may produce invalid JSON structure.

 ```bash
 # Original JSON